 This year has posed a lot of challenges for manufacturing and construction businesses.
 From being forced to close, to putting projects on hold and cash flow problems.
-With the looming risk of a second wave and the closing furlough scheme threatening a sweep of redundancies, we have worked with our partner, Bionic, to address key issues and how we can help.
+With a second Coronavirus wave and subsequent lockdowns, we have worked with our partner, Bionic, to address key issues and how we can help.

 How has COVID-19 impacted the construction industry?

-The construction industry was hit hard by COVID-19, with 86% of construction firms reporting a fall in business activity since March, according to IHS Markit and Cips figures.
+The construction industry was hit hard by COVID-19 in 2020, with 86% of construction firms reporting a fall in business activity since March, according to IHS Markit and Cips figures.

 The survey of more than 4,000 businesses across the construction sector also found that almost two-thirds (62%) suspended operations as a result of COVID-19, with one-in-five (21%) feeling the need to shut down all operations.
 The main reasons for suspending operations included:

 - The main contractor closed the site (23%)

 - The project being worked on was paused (19%)